FatihKoz/DisposableBasic/README.md

 ### Stable Approach Plugin Support

+Stable Approach Plugin is a FDM (Flight Data Monitoring) tool for X-Plane.
+For more details check documents of the plugin.

-For auto receiving approach reports and matching them with users/pireps, below steps required to be completed;
+For auto receiving FDM reports and matching them with users/pireps, below steps are required to be completed;

+Virtual Airline Requirements;

 1. Add a new custom user profile field with the name `Stable Approach ID`, make it active and private *(only admins and the owner needs to see it)*
 2. Enable setting from admin > Disposable Basic page. *(Also it is possible to define a custom name for the user profile field here if you wish)*
-3. Follow Stable Approach plugin's wiki/documents to have your own custom repository, settings and aircraft profiles
+3. Follow Stable Approach Plugin's wiki/documents to have your own custom repository, va based settings and (optionally) aircraft profiles

-`https:://your.phpvms.url` and `/dstable/new` should be used in settings json file to receive reports.
+`your.phpvms.url` (for host field) and `/dstable` (for target field) should be used in `plugin_version.json` file to receive reports.

+Pilot/User Requirements;

-4. Pilots then need to enter your forked repository url in their plugin settings to finalize the process.
+4. Pilots should enter your va's GitHub repository url (like `your_github_username/stableapproach`) to their plugin settings (X-Plane > Stable Approach > Settings)
+5. Pilots should enter their plugin userID's to their user profiles (phpvms > Profile > Edit)

 :warning: *Stable Approach Plugin ONLY support SSL/Secure connections for report uploads* :warning: